d-ronin/d-ronin.github.io/_docs/development-setup/development-setup-windows.md

 Python 2.7.x - Get the latest Python **2.7.x** Anaconda distribution from https://www.continuum.io/downloads

-Qt 5.6.1 (online installer) - http://download.qt.io/official_releases/online_installers/qt-unified-windows-x86-online.exe.
+Qt Unified (online installer) - http://download.qt.io/official_releases/online_installers/qt-unified-windows-x86-online.exe.
 Please __do not__ install a newer release, as it will not work.
 Qt provides much of the GUI framework behind GCS.
 Also, the compiler and some necessary Unix command line tools are provided.

 Microsoft Visual Studio 2015 Community Edition - https://imagine.microsoft.com/en-us/Catalog/Product/101. __Do not__ install an older or newer release, as it will not work.
 MSVC is used to compile GCS on Windows.